BLuckoo/Challenge_14_NYC_Bikes/README.md

 For Des Moines, need to gather some data and create visualizations regarding:
 - The gender ratio of the urban centres.
 - Locations of train or subway stations.
+- Legislations with regards to bikes in Des Moines - i.e. reserved bike lanes.